gruntwork-io/docs/_docs-sources/devops-foundations/account/add-new-account.md

 # Add a new Account

-To integrate a new account into a control-tower managed organization using Gruntwork, follow these simple four steps:
+To provision a new account in a control-tower managed organization using Gruntwork, follow these simple four steps:

 ## Prerequisites